mjt-books/python-book/chapters/chapter-19.md

   ```

 - Store this directory on a location that’s:
-  - Reachable from where you run training.
+  - Reachable from where you run training (local disk or network filesystem).
   - Backed up or otherwise durable enough for your needs (e.g., object storage in the cloud, a network share on-prem).

 - If you use an experiment tracker, register these paths as **artifacts** so the UI links directly to them.